vvHacker007/Notepad/README.md

 # GUI-Notepad
-This is another one of my GUI project in which i made a GUI Notepad using the python module Tkinter.
-This is a very basic Notepad having almost all the basic features a normal notepad has.
+A Desktop GUI Notepad using Tkinter.
+Capable of performing tasks any other notepad can do.